pnm122/type-versus-me/README.md

 - Realtime typing races
 - Configurable races (source of words, number of words, length)
+- System for creating, inviting users to, and joining rooms
 - Accounts that track all races played
 - Profile page with statistics
 - A points and levels system with unlockable items